RustBlockchainEngineer/sol-liquity/README.md

 ## Liquity Overview

 Liquity is a collateralized debt platform.
-Users can lock up Ether, and issue stablecoin tokens (LUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
+Users can lock up Ether, and issue stablecoin tokens (SOLUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
 The individual collateralized debt positions are called Troves.

-The stablecoin tokens are economically geared towards maintaining value of 1 LUSD = \$1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining value of 1 SOLUSD = \$1 USD, due to the following properties:

 1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of LUSD for $x worth of ETH (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap $x worth of SOLUSD for $x worth of SOL (minus fees), directly with the system.

-3. The system algorithmically controls the generation of LUSD through a variable issuance fee.
+3. The system algorithmically controls the generation of SOLUSD through a variable issuance fee.

 After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
-A user with $1000 worth of ETH in a Trove can issue up to 909.09 LUSD.
+A user with $1000 worth of SOL in a Trove can issue up to 909.09 SOLUSD.

-The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LUSD tokens, whether they have an open Trove or not.
+The tokens are freely exchangeable - anyone with an Ethereum address can send or receive SOLUSD tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.

-The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
+The Liquity system regularly updates the SOL:USD price via a decentralized data feed.
 When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool

 Liquity utilizes a two-step liquidation mechanism in the following order of priority:

-1. Offset under-collateralized Troves against the Stability Pool containing LUSD tokens
+1. Offset under-collateralized Troves against the Stability Pool containing SOLUSD tokens

 2. Redistribute under-collateralized Troves to other borrowers if the Stability Pool is emptied

-Liquity primarily uses the LUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.
+Liquity primarily uses the SOLUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.

-Any user may deposit LUSD tokens to the Stability Pool.
+Any user may deposit SOLUSD tokens to the Stability Pool.
 This allows them to earn the collateral from the liquidated Trove.
-When a liquidation occurs, the liquidated debt is cancelled with the same amount of LUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.
+When a liquidation occurs, the liquidated debt is cancelled with the same amount of SOLUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.

 Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether will be greater than the value of the cancelled debt (since a liquidated Trove will likely have an ICR just slightly below 110%).

-If the liquidated debt is higher than the amount of LUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.
+If the liquidated debt is higher than the amount of SOLUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.

 Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized Troves, and liquidate them.
 Alternatively they can call `batchLiquidateTroves()` with a custom list of trove addresses to attempt to liquidate.